Electronic Dissertation Preparation

 - Answers to common questions about creating a PDF ETD are available in our Technical FAQ [PDF].
-Topics include how to set up different page number formats in MS Word 2013 and 2016, creating landscape pages with portrait page number orientation, and generating PDF bookmarks automatically.
+Topics include how to set up different page number formats in MS Word, creating landscape page with portrait page number orientation and bookmarks.

 This substantially improves navigation of your document.
 It allows readers to jump between sections of your document by clicking on bookmark links.
 The utility of this feature can be appreciated in this sample ETD from the UK Libraries' ETD collection.
 Acrobat can automatically generate Bookmarks, which will appear in a window on the left side of the screen, from the Table of Contents generated from several modern word processors, including Microsoft Word.
 The creator of a PDF document can create additional bookmarks in an existing PDF document to another PDF document or to a Web page.
 (Bookmarks are generated automatically only if your Word document is structured appropriately to use an automatic table of contents.)
 To set your document to open with bookmarks revealed: